Loobylu is the personal website of Claire Robertson

 Loobylu has won lots of awards and has had lots of press and apart from the people in my life, it’s the thing of which I am most proud.
 I have also made many friends and found much inspiration through blogging – so if you are considering starting a blog and wondering if you should – I most heartily encourage it.

-Disclosures: links through to Amazon from Loobylu are hooked up to the affiliate program.
-If you buy something over on Amazon after following one of my links I will get a small percentage of the sale.
+Disclosures: Links through to Amazon from Loobylu are hooked up to the affiliate program.
+If you buy something over on Amazon after following one of my links I will get a small percentage of the sale usually in the form of a small Amazon gift certificate.
+Thank you!
+It pays for my books.

 “Serves up breezy diary accompanied by exquisite illustrations.” – WIRED